ecmwf-projects/cads-messages/contents/satellite/2024-07-15-known-issues-satellite-sea-level-global.md

 live: true
 ---

-An issue affecting access to the data has been reported - users will be unable to download parts of this dataset.
+An issue affecting access to the data has been reported.
+Users will be unable to download parts of this dataset.
 We are working on resolving this issue as soon as possible.